turtleDev/scramblejs/README.md

 * add more convenience functions
 * add more docs

-## tip
+## Tip
 use monospace fonts for the best effect

 ## License
 MIT

 ## Credits
-the entities.json was taken from whatwg's HTML specification.
-from [here](https://html.spec.whatwg.org/entities.json) to be exact.
+the entities.json was taken from whatwg's HTML specification. from [here](https://html.spec.whatwg.org/entities.json) to be exact.